Back to top

 - UNROLL cooled cake gently, remove top parchment paper and towel and set aside, and spread chocolate frosting evenly over the top of the cake to about 1/4 inch thick.
 Re-roll the cake without the bottom parchment.
 Wrap in plastic wrap and refrigerate for an hour to set.

 - ASSEMBLE CAKE: Remove plastic wrap from chilled cake roll and place on a cutting board, seam side down.
-Cut a thin slice from both ends to create clean edges, then cut 1/4 to 1/3 inch off one end of the cake on a diagonal.
+Cut a thin slice from both ends to create clean edges, then cut 2 to 3 inches off one end of the cake on a diagonal.
 Stick 2 to 3 skewers into the top of straight cut end of the cake.
 Place the small cut piece, diagonal side down, onto the skewers to create the look of a cut branch.

 - FROST cake with whipped chocolate ganache using a small offset spatula or back of spoon to create a rough, tree-bark texture and decorate as desired.